Mohamed27112020/Notes_1_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+I used in the project some flutter packages like AwesomeSnackbar , SharedPreferences ,Cubit ,some animations

 A few resources to get you started if this is your first Flutter project: